 Director of Women’s Football at the FA.
 A founding Board Member of Spirit of 2012.

 “I was lucky enough to be involved in shaping the high performance system that gave our athletes the support they needed at the London 2012 Games.
 Just as important to me was my 23 years with the Youth Sport Trust to ensure that every school-age child had the opportunity to participate in high quality physical education and sport.
-When I was asked to join the Spirit Board I accepted, because of their focus on opportunities for and the development of young people, and I am delighted as a Spirit Patron to continue to support that and all the work they do.”
+When I was asked to join the Spirit Board I accepted, because of their focus on opportunities for and the development of young people.”

 Jane Lady Gibson